aleph2c/miros/doc/patterns.rst

 The first thing we notice about this code, is that it uses the :ref:`flat way of writing<recipes-boiler-plate-state-method-code>` state methods.

-This is because we want this HSM to be shared between multiple Piston objects.
-A state machine build up using a factory cannot be shared; it belongs to the thing that built it.
-This is in contrast with flat state methods, they are defined outside of the event processors that will use them.
+This is because we want this :term:`HSM<Hsm>` to be shared between multiple Piston objects.
+A :term:`state machine<State Machine>` build up using a :term:`factory<Factory>` cannot be shared; it belongs to the thing that built it.
+This is in contrast with :term:`flat state methods<Flat State Method>`, they are defined outside of the event processors that will use them.
 So they can be used over and over again if they describe behavior that wants to be shared.

 In our system we are going to have 255 pistons that all want the same type of behavior.
 The internal variables for tracking counts and if that piston is armed will be kept within the piston objects, not in the HSM that it is using to define it's operational state.
-Never store your :term:`extended state variables<Extended State Variables>` in a flat state method.
+Never store your :term:`extended state variables<Extended State Variables>` in a :term:`flat state method<Flat State Method>`.

-The highlighted code marks the location of the FIRE signal.
-This signal will be injected into this state machine using the ``dispatch`` method of the FusionReactor object.
+The highlighted code marks the location of the TIME_OUT and FIRE :term:`signals<Signal>`.
+This signal will be injected into this state machine using the ``dispatch`` method of the FusionReactor object (this is the essence of the orthogonal component :term:`pattern<Pattern>`).
 We will talk more about that shortly.

 We want to build 255 pistons with a tunable ``is_this_piston_ready`` method.
 Furthermore, we want to be able to switch out our fake transducer readings with